GuptaDheeraj1/Dheeraj-Gupta/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/portfolio.git`
+1. Clone the repository: `git clone https://github.com/GuptaDheeraj1/Dheeraj-Gupta.git`
-2. Navigate to the project directory: `cd portfolio`
+2. Navigate to the project directory: `cd Dheeraj-Gupta`
 3. Open `index.html` in your browser.

 ---

 ### 5. Deployment

-The website is automatically deployed using [mention your deployment method, e.g., GitHub Actions, Netlify].
+The website is automatically deployed using Github Pages.
 Changes merged into the `main` branch trigger a new deployment.

 ---